Sheahan has been a central Illinois educator since 1991, incorporating

-I was so pleased to be asked to perform my one-woman concert on Anne Braden to the members of the American Association of University Women.
+I was asked to perform my one-woman concert on Anne Braden to the members of the American Association of University Women.
 What a great audience!
 Here is one of the wonderful comments I received...

 "We were delighted with your performance at our Wine, Women and Song

 fundraiser on Saturday.
 I've heard many compliments from the folks who